storj/storj/docs/design/storage-node-migrate-from-docker.md

     * Doesn't start the storage node if storage node has not created a valid config.
     * Send error reports to satellite.
     * Writes update related errors to log file.
-* Watchdog process
+* Watchdog process (binary)
     * Monitors storage node by periodically sending messages to pulse endpoint on storage node and waiting for responses.
     * Restarts the storage node if a crash/unresponsiveness is detected.
-* Storage Node (binary)
-    * Shares drive with satellite network.
-    * Writes storage node operation related errors to log file
-    * Has pulse endpoint that can be hit for knowing if the storage node is alive and healthy.
-* Error gui application
-    * Shows errors from log file
-    * Notifies user of service errors.
-    * Saves last reported error timestamp to a file for knowing if there are unread errors.
+* Rotating Logger
+    * Log to disk.
+    * Rotate files.
+    * Compress old stuff.
+    * Delete really old stuff.
+    * Ensure we limit the size of logs...

 ## Testing